Water Gardening

 Water Lilies

 Hardy species of water lilies are reliably perennial from the northern reaches of the U.S. Department of Agriculture’s Zone 3 to the subtropical areas of Zone 11.
-White, pink, red, or yellow flowers float directly on the water and are open during the day.
-Do remove any spent foliage before winter.
-New leaves will emerge in the spring.
+White, pink, red, yellow or white flowers float directly on the water and are open during the day.
+They tend to be smaller and have a more delicate appearance.

 Fertilizing water lilies will encourage a greater number of larger flowers.
 Time-released granular fertilizer mixed into the soil at the bottom of the pot or planting pocket is a great way to fertilize at planting time.
 If you don’t have that option, consider using lily fertilizer tablets.